gcallah/MiscWriting/Ethics/TheTimes.md

 So how do people maintain the illusion that "the times" are on their side, and people who disagree with them are "out of touch," when history offers so many counter examples to the times always being correct?

-They do so by embracing an error in historical thinking that Michael Oakeshott pointed out many years ago, that of splitting history into "the course of events," and "interventions (or interruptions) in the course of events."
+Often, they do so by embracing an error in historical thinking that Michael Oakeshott pointed out many years ago, that of splitting history into "the course of events," and "interventions (or interruptions) in the course of events."

 For instance, for someone who sees liberal capitalism as what "the times" tell us is the "right side of history" (e.g.,